carpentries/instructor-training/episodes/16-motivation.md

 ## Demotivation

+If someone feels it's too slow, they'll be a bit bored.
+If they feel it's too fast, they'll never come back to programming. - Kunal Marwaha

 One of our biggest challenges as instructors when teaching a workshop is to not demotivate participants through our words or actions.

 A few common demotivators are *indifference* and *unfairness*.